-- 4.1 NGI staff must act in accordance with the Child Protection Policy, behave respectfully towards children at all times and maintain the standards of behaviour that are expected of them. - 4.2 The NGI is committed to treat all children equally in line with the Equal Status Acts 2000 2004.
-We believe that children should be listened to, valued and respected as individuals and should be involved in decision making, as appropriate. - 4.3 For the protection of all concerned, staff must never: - (i) Engage in rough, physical games including horseplay with children; Employees should be sensitive to the risks involved in such activities. - (ii) Allow or engage in inappropriate touching of any kind.
+4.1 NGI staff must act in accordance with the Child Protection Policy, behave respectfully towards children at all times and maintain the standards of behaviour that are expected of them.

+4.2 The NGI is committed to treat all children equally in line with the Equal Status Acts 2000 - 2018.
+We believe that children should be listened to, valued and respected as individuals and should be involved in decision-making, as appropriate.

+4.3 For the protection of all concerned, staff must never:

+- i.
+Engage in rough, physical games including horseplay with children; Employees should be sensitive to the risks involved in such activities. - ii.
+Allow or engage in inappropriate touching of any kind.
 While physical contact is a valid way of comforting, reassuring and showing concern for children, it should only take place when it is acceptable to all persons concerned.
-Touch should always be in response to the child's need and should always be appropriate to the age and stage of development of the child. - (iii) Be verbally abusive to a child, nor should they tell jokes of a sexual nature in the presence of children. - (iv) Physically restrain a child or young person unless the restraint is to: Prevent physical injury of the child/other children/visitors or staff/yourself; Prevent damage to valuable property; Prevent or stop a criminal offence.
-In all circumstances physical restraint must be appropriate and reasonable; otherwise the act of restraint could be defined as assault. - (v) Do things of a personal nature for children that they can do for themselves or that their parent/leader can do for them.
-Employees should be sensitive to the possibility of developing favouritism, or becoming over involved or spending a great deal of time with any one child. - 4.4 It is recommended, except in emergency situations, that staff do not: - (i) Travel alone with children or young people - (ii) Go into a toilet cubicle with children unless another adult is present or gives permission (this may include a parent, member of staff or group leader) - (iii) Spend time alone with a child on his/her own.
-If you find yourself in a situation where you are alone with a child, ensure that you can be clearly observed or seen by others. - 4.5 All NGI activities involving children are subject to a maximum adult: child ratio of 1:15.
-Staff must adhere to this ratio at all times. - 4.6 Should any NGI staff have concerns about a colleague's behaviour with regards to a child, they must follow the procedures laid out in this policy for reporting their concerns. - 4.7 Physical chastisement of children by a parent or accompanying adult will not be tolerated in the NGI.
+Touch should always be in response to the child's need and should always be appropriate to the age and stage of development of the child.

+- iii.
+Be verbally abusive to a child, nor should they tell jokes of a sexual nature in the presence of children. - iv.
+Physically restrain a child or young person unless the restraint is to: Prevent physical injury of the child/other children/visitors or staff/yourself; Prevent damage to valuable property; Prevent or stop a criminal offence.
+In all circumstances physical restraint must be appropriate and reasonable; otherwise the act of restraint could be defined as assault. - v.
+Do things of a personal nature for children that they can do for themselves or that their parent/leader can do for them.
+Employees should be sensitive to the possibility of developing favouritism, or becoming over involved or spending a great deal of time with any one child.

+4.4 It is recommended, except in emergency situations, that staff do not:

+- i.
+Travel alone with children or young people - ii.
+Go into a toilet cubicle with children unless another adult is present or gives permission (this may include a parent, member of staff or group leader) - iii.
+Spend time alone with a child on his/her own, including online.
+If you find yourself in a situation where you are alone with a child, ensure that you can be clearly observed or seen by others.

+4.5 All NGI activities involving children are subject to a maximum adult: child ratio of 1:15.
+Staff must adhere to this ratio at all times.

+4.6 Should any NGI staff have concerns about a colleague's behaviour with regards to a child, they must follow the procedures laid out in this policy for reporting their concerns.

+4.7 Physical chastisement of children by a parent or accompanying adult will not be tolerated on the NGI premises or at any offsite location.
+Any such behaviour observed using digital means while participating in NGI activities will also not be tolerated and may also be reported upon using the procedures laid out in this policy for reporting concerns.